kelanyll/blog/content/posts/odds-probability.md

 > With decimal odds of $2$, for every £1 you wager you receive a full payout of £2.
 To convert fractional odds to decimal odds, you convert the fraction to decimal and add 1 e.g. fractional odds of $7/2$ are $4.5$ as decimal odds:
 > $$7/2 + 1 = 3.5 + 1 = 4.5$$

-Our assumption is that a bookmaker's goals is to set odds that will make them a profit.
+Our goal is to choose odds that will make us a profit.
 Profit in this space is random so we can represent this as a random variable[^1] and compute its expected value[^2].
 \\[
 \begin{aligned}
 E[Profit] &= E[Wagers] - E[Payouts] \\\\\\